acmucsd/ctfbot/README.md

 **Note**: This command kicks all the users off the team and adds each of them to individual teams.

-**Note 2**: This will also cause the deletion of the team role and the team channels.
+**Note 2**: This will also cause the permanent deletion of the team role and the team channels.

 #### creating new categories
 ```java